 - Thin and brittle hair

-- Do NOT stop taking the medication when you feel better.
-Continue taking the medication exactly as directed by your doctor.
+- Do not stop taking the medicine even when you feel better.
+Continue taking it exactly as your doctor prescribed.

 - If you change brands of thyroid medicine, let your doctor know.
 Your levels may need to be checked.

-- Do NOT take thyroid hormone with fiber supplements, calcium, iron, multivitamins, aluminum hydroxide antacids, colestipol, or medicines that bind bile acids.
+- Wait at least 4 hours after taking thyroid hormone before you take fiber supplements, calcium, iron, multivitamins, aluminum hydroxide antacids, colestipol, or medicines that bind bile acids.

 - Rapid weight loss